 With the arrival of below-freezing weather, exercising outside can seem like a burden.
 However, it’s important to keep training to prepare your body for races during warmer weather.
 But winter training doesn’t have to be all that bad.
 With the right attitude and gear, you can not just continue training but crush your workouts.

 Instead of taking the winter off, use these tips to make the best of your winter runs when the winter hits.

 During the winter, there's no need to time yourself on your runs.
 Because the outdoor conditions are no longer the same, don’t expect yourself to run personal bests and don't worry if your times are slower in the winter.
 Keep in mind that maintenance miles are more important than speed work during this time.
 Don't take any risks and most importantly, have fun; your winter efforts remain fundamental for your runs in the spring.

-2. In winter, you need good shoes!
+2. Invest in good shoes!

-5. In winter, warm up indoors.
+5. Warm up indoors.

 Before going on your run, warm up indoors so that you’re already slightly sweating before heading outside.
 Doing so will loosen your muscles and joints so that when you go out into the cold, your muscles won’t be as tight.
 Your warm-up may include some light stretching, jumping rope, or climbing stairs.

 Even though you might not sweat as much when it’s cold outside, staying hydrated is still extremely important, especially if you’re running for hours at a time.
 A little tip for the winter: if you don’t want your bottle to freeze, use a small isothermal pocket or put your bottle in your coat.
 It is also important to fuel during long runs!
 Another tip: Näak bars don't freeze, even at very low temperatures, making them the perfect snack for your winter runs!